Contact Your County Office

 We’ll conclude our celebrations in October with the GMGA annual conference in Griffin on October 4-5, 2024.
 Hosted by the Henry County MGEVs, this event is sure to please!
 Friday preconference tours will highlight UGA Griffin research, while Saturday’s sessions will speak to the theme, “Think Globally, Grow Locally.”

 Georgia MGEVs are unique individuals who use their enthusiasm about plants and gardening to support UGA Extension programming in consumer horticulture.
-We think that taking a few minutes to celebrate their great work and accomplishments is important!
+We are excited to continue to celebrate their great work and accomplishments!
 We’re looking forward to a fantastic season of fun!
 Won’t you join us?